 Author Archives: Freedom Snowsports

-Our Teaching Approaches to Snowsports
+Our Approach to Teaching Snowsports

 Our teaching is based around the individual students that we are with.
 This is not just based on a skiers level of ability.
 It’s about identifying which learning styles and communication methods their progression favours.
 What this means is that our teaching model is about understanding different phases and styles of learning.
 We adapt our teaching styles to get the most out of an individual person’s development.
 We also understand and adapt to people when they are in different stages of skill development.
 So our instructors are trained to find, recognise, and adapt to these attributes in people.
 Augmenting their teaching styles to better suit the needs of different people.